Customer 360 — What, Why & How? [2024]

 Having a comprehensive, 360-degree view of your customers and your interactions with them has economic, “offensive” benefits like increased revenues with better cross-selling and up-selling opportunities.
 They also support better customer experience for more personalized marketing experiences – driving higher conversion rates and higher revenues.
 Additionally, a 360-degree customer view boosts retention rates and helps you understand customer profitability across varying products and services so you can intelligently segment your customers according to meaningful data and trends.

-Creating a customer 360 also has innumerable” defensive” benefits that reduce the risk of issuing unfavorable credit terms and regulatory non-compliance— especially with new customer privacy regulations that require organizations to secure personal data and provide it to customers upon request — while helping with general risk management, a critical benefit for financial service firms.
+Creating a customer 360 also has innumerable “defensive” benefits that reduce the risk of issuing unfavorable credit terms and regulatory non-compliance — especially with new customer privacy regulations that require organizations to secure personal data and provide it to customers upon request — while helping with general risk management, a critical benefit for financial service firms.

 The Challenges of Implementing a Customer 360

-The biggest challenges for implementing a Customer 360 are fragmentation and inconsistency of master data.
-This data is often stored in different warehouses and across disparate systems — and does not follow the same format or share the same dimensions, or even the same definitions.
 This is largely due to inconsistent governance and data structures within and across sources like marketing and sales tools, Customer Relationship Management (CRM) platforms and Customer Data Platforms (CDPs), which each have different ways of representing information.
 Therefore, there is often a lack of comprehensive insight across source systems, no single version of the truth and an inability to adapt to business conditions and market forces.

 These situations make it hard to overcome customer data quality problems to compare sources for the same record.
 Customer records contain missing, overlapping, conflicting, outdated and inaccurate information that must be resolved to achieve trusted and reliable data.
 You can fix some of these issues with automation, but others temporarily (or permanently) require human efforts for data stewardship to address contradictory information.
-These errors also make compound your issues with analyzing other data domains when trying to identify customers and understand their product purchase history or other associated information.
+These errors can also compound your issues with analyzing other data domains when trying to identify customers and understand their product purchase history or other associated information.

 Why Should You Care About a Customer 360?

-There are many reasons you should care about a Customer 360, with the significant cost of mishandling data sitting at the top of the list.
-Improperly managed customer data directly results in missed sales and marketing opportunities and makes it exceedingly difficult to manage regulatory compliance about how consumer data must be managed.
 Several regulations have emerged in this area with costly penalties for non-compliance, and more are on the horizon.
 Current examples of this include the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), both of which aim to give individuals control over their personal data while mandating that controllers and processors of personal data, i.e., your organization, put the appropriate technical measures to implement specific data-protection principles.

 Companies can put their reputation and goodwill on the line when they poorly manage customer data.
 As an example, if a customer service representative does not know whether they are speaking to a customer even after they have identified themselves — or perhaps doesn’t know which products or services the customer has — companies create risk through the poor customer experience that is caused by low-quality customer data.